-If you notice that a supervisor unreasonably asks their direct reports for several updates per day, then provide constructive feedback.
+If you notice that a supervisor unreasonably asks their direct reports for several updates per day, then one useful new supervisor tip would be to provide constructive feedback.
 Be ready to give specific examples of their behavior and how they might approach the situation differently in the future.

 For example, you could help your supervisor set better goals and expectations for their team, eliminating the need for frequent check-ins.
 Constant interruptions are a product of micromanagement, which can lead to lowered overall productivity and morale.

 5. Keep coaching them

 As a leader, make sure you’re coaching your supervisor along the way, too.